MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/limit-access.md

 ## Requirements

-To access and use this feature, you organization must have one of the following subscriptions:
+To access and use this feature, your organization must have one of the following subscriptions:

 - Office 365 E5/A5
 - Microsoft 365 E5/A5